How to Automate Repetitive Tasks as a Virtual Assistant (2026 Guide)

 What to automate:

-Time saving benchmark: 30-60 minutes per new client onboarding.
-Across 4 new clients per month, this recovers 2-4 hours of pure data entry.
+Time saving benchmark: Automating client intake eliminates 30–60 minutes of manual data entry per new client.
+Across 4 new clients per month, this recovers 2–4 hours of billable capacity.

 Documentation and SOPs